Harmonia: Enhancing Data Placement and Migration in Hybrid Storage Systems via Multi-Agent Reinforcement Learning

 \subsubsection{Storage Overhead.}

-\namePaper{}’s storage overhead includes (1) RL agents' neural networks, (2) experience buffers, (3) migration queue, (4) migration agent's reward, and (5) address mapping information.
-First, each RL agent in \namePaper{} uses a simple 7–10–2 feed-forward network with weights represented using a half-precision floating-point format.
-90 (7$\times$10+10$\times$2) 16-bit weights for four networks (training + inference for two agents) consume just 6 KiB of memory ($\sim$1.5 KiB$\times$4), so we store them in CPU caches.
-Second, we use two 100 KiB experience buffers (one per agent) located in the DRAM to store 1000 experiences each.
-Third, the migration queue stores logical block address (32 bits) and target device ID (4 bits) for 10 queue entries, requiring 50B of DRAM.
-Fourth, we temporarily store 50 I/O latencies to assign a delayed reward to the migration agent, which consumes ~100B.
-Fifth, for address mapping~\cite{tsukada2021metadata}, \namePaper{} uses 32 bits per page (see Table~\ref{tab:state}).
-At 4-KiB placement granularity, this is less than $\sim$0.8\% of total storage.
+\namePaper{}’s storage overhead consists of five key components: (1) neural networks, (2) experience buffers, (3) migration queue, (4) migration reward, and (5) metadata table.
+First, each agent uses a 7–10–2 feed-forward network with 16-bit floating-point weights.
+Across four networks (training + inference for two agents), each with 90 (7$\times$10+10$\times$2) 16-bit weights, the memory footprint is 6 KiB ($\sim$1.5 KiB$\times$4), which fits entirely in CPU caches.
+Second, \namePaper{} maintains two experience buffers (one per agent) in DRAM.
+Each buffer stores 1000 recent experiences and requires 100 KiB, resulting in a total memory footprint of 200 KiB.
+Third, the migration queue stores \camii{a} logical block address (32 bits) and \camii{a} target device ID (4 bits) for 10 migration candidates, requiring 50 B of DRAM.
+Fourth, \namePaper{} temporarily stores 50 I/O latencies \camii{(determined based on empirical analysis in \S\ref{subsec:perf_results})} to assign a delayed reward to the migration agent, which consumes \camiv{$\sim$100 B}.
+Fifth, \namePaper{} maintains a metadata table~\cite{tsukada2021metadata} that stores the state features. \camii{Each entry consumes 32 bits (see Table~\ref{tab:state}), which is 0.1\% of a 4 KiB page size.}

-\subsubsection{Latency Overhead.}
+\subsubsection{Latency Overhead}

-\namePaper{} has low inference and training latencies because of its (1) lightweight RL agent design, (2) separation of training and inference, and (3) background execution of multiple threads (e.g., data-migration inference thread).
-We perform training and inference on the host CPU as the neural networks are lightweight, and their weights fit in the CPU on-chip caches in our evaluated system.
+\namePaper{} incurs low latency overhead due to its (1) lightweight RL agents, (2) separation of training and inference, and (3) background execution of non-critical threads (e.g., data-migration inference thread).
+We perform training and inference on the host CPU, as the neural networks are lightweight and their weights fit in the \camii{CPU's L1 data cache in our evaluated system.}